8 Common Messaging Challenges

 Some quick reminders and primers coming into this post:

 - Message is what is HEARD, not necessarily what you SAY.
-(Read: What’s in a Message?)

 - Framing is about the INCOME.
 Not the IMPACT.
-A common 14,000’ example.
-Whereas we should be communicating how ALL of our funding supports specific projects, priorities and programs we say something like, “We need funds for staff salaries… admin… overhead.”YUCK.
-You frame everything around your excel spreadsheet and not the PURPOSE or INTENT of the expenditure.
-Again: Yuck.
-Another example is the message that’s all about the business plan.
-WHY do you exist and WHAT do you hope to achieve with said business plan (around the IMPACT).
+We should be communicating how funding supports specific projects, priorities and programs.
+To have xyz impact.
+I hear too many people say something like, “We need funds for staff salaries… admin… overhead.”
+This is framing everything around your excel spreadsheet and not the purpose of the expenditure.Another example is the message that’s all about the business plan or growth plan.
+WHY do you exist and WHAT do you hope to achieve with said business plan (around the IMPACT)?

 - All CAUSE, no CASE.
-(Or, All PROBLEM, No SOLUTION.)
-This refers to a message that is heavy on selling me on the problem.
-So much so that I never really engage with the CASE – either because it’s not there, or because you’ve lost my attention.Note: Hitting all three altitude levels actually makes a simple and complete CASE FOR SUPPORT.
+(Or, all problem, no solution.)
+This refers to a message that is heavy on selling the need.
+So much so that we never really engage with the plan to address the need.Note: Hitting all three altitude levels actually makes a simple and complete case for support.